mrkkrp/markkarpov.art/essay/real-realism.md

-Finally, it must be pointed out that even though real realist paintings may appear to treat this or that subject, fundamentally they always treat the same subject—the reality itself.
-This reality cannot be shown or understood in its entirety, therefore only a fragment of reality is depicted in any given painting.
+Finally, it must be pointed out that even though real realist paintings may appear to treat this or that subject, fundamentally they always treat the same subject—reality itself.
+Reality cannot be shown or understood in its entirety, therefore only a fragment of reality is depicted in any given painting.
 Does it matter what fragment is shown as long as the goals of real realism are satisfied?
 It matters in the sense that the artist may find certain scenes more interesting than the others when it comes to exercising their perception, but no matter what is shown in a real realist painting it is at best only a link to the whole of reality that the audience can continue discovering on their own.

 ### Framing